 Soft and fluffy, Duchess Potatoes are made from a creamy mashed potato mixture that’s super easy to pull together.
 Make this vintage recipe ahead of time for a crowd-pleasing appetizer or side!

-Have you ever made duchess potatoes?
-This pretty little side dish is meltingly delicious and super easy to make – perfect for a special occasion.
+- Perfect for the holidays: Though they look fancy, duchess potatoes are super easy to make – perfect for a special occasion.
 It’s one of those simple, classic recipes that’s made with only a few ingredients, but tastes like a million bucks!

-The secret to this recipe lies in the old-fashioned combination of heavy cream, egg yolks, and just a little bit of nutmeg to add warmth and spice.
-I know, I know.
-Nutmeg in a savory potato dish?
-Trust me, it’s amazing!
-Although nutmeg is more common in sweet dishes like apple crumble or pumpkin pie, it adds a special depth to anything creamy.
-Case in point?
-These duchess potatoes.
+- Made with a few basic ingredients: The secret to this recipe lies in the old-fashioned combination of heavy cream, egg yolks, and just a little bit of nutmeg to add warmth and spice.

 (Looking for a more basic mashed potato recipe?
 I’ve got you covered – check out my Creamy Make-Ahead Mashed Potatoes, or these amazing Garlic Mashed Potatoes.
+I also love these Instant Pot Sweet Potatoes.
 Yum.)

 Why Are They Called Duchess Potatoes?